 Resume writing is a challenging task.
 These mistakes make it even harder by sabotaging your efforts.
 Examine your resume for any of these 30 mistakes and make corrections so you can get an invitation to interview at your dream company.

 Wonsulting is dedicated to turning underdogs into winners.
-Take advantage of our services to make your resume irresistible.
-Add our services to your cart and discover why thousands of professionals trust Wonsulting to pivot and advance their careers.
+Take advantage of our Resume Revision service to make your resume irresistible.
+Add our best selling job search package, the Ultimate Bundle, to your cart and discover why thousands of professionals trust Wonsulting to pivot and advance their careers.

 Remember, 90% of our clients land interviews within 3 months and 70% land offers in 6 months!

 Written By: Jeremiah Ajayi, a freelance writer, author.

 We built a new game-changing job search tool that will autofill job application forms for you.
 Click to find out how it works!